Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 # Skill Tests

-When you consult the dice, the game calls it a **Skill Test.** {{ site.title }} uses a **d6** dice pool system.
+When you consult the dice, the game calls it a skill test. {{ site.title }} uses a **d6** dice pool system.
 So whenever the game calls for dice to be rolled, roll a handful of six-sided dice equal to the rating of the [Attribute](../characters/attributes) with which you chose to test.
 Each die can either be a hit or a miss, depending on if its face shows at least the training of the skill with which you chose to test.

-All hits counted together are called **Effort.** Achieving more Effort is always better.
+All hits counted together are called effort.

 A test has a difficulty, a number that defines how much effort it takes to succeed on the test, otherwise the test is a failure.

+## Consequences

+It is the most fundamental rule of {{ site.title }} that the world is never unchanged after a skill test.
+The aim if this is to create a solid baseline for the flow of play.

 There are no tests without consequences.
 No matter if you succeed on a test or fail it, you will either get what you want and/or suffer a setback.
-Either way, after a test both the narrative and your character make progress, either by achieving your goal or by growing with your failures.
+Either way, after a test both the narrative and your character make progress, either by achieving your goal or by suffering a setback.

+### Success

+When you succeed on a skill test, you get what you want and the story moves forward.

+### Failure

+When you fail a skill test, you do not get what you want, though that poses the question of how the world has changed.
+In many cases the GM or another player at the table will introduce an interesting narrative consequence.
+Either you got what you wanted at a cost or something dramatic follows your failure.

+But coming up with interesting narrative consequences to change the world is hard, so in most cases it will be your character and the condition they find themselves in which must change, meaning that you suffer an [Injury](injury-&-misfortune#injury) or a [Misfortune](injury-&-misfortune#misfortune) when you fail a skill test, depending on what your intent of the skill test was.
+If you wanted to hurt or inflict harm, instead you suffer hurt or harm in the form of an injury.
+Otherwise, you suffer a misfortune (more detail on this in the following sections).

+## Improving

+Whenever you achieve effort equal to a  difficulty or tie a test, you mark **1** **XP** for the skill you used (see [Experience Points](../characters/skills#experience-points)).

+Apart from completing your [Goal](../characters/traits#your-goal), this is the only way to gain **XP** for your skills.

 ## Group Tests